 This file contains all the necessary definitions to build Zones.

 $(ModelBuilderPath) variable.
-This is a quick and easy way to include things relative to where the Model Builder's executable and files are located (like this base rules file).
+This is a quick and easy way to include things relative to where the Map Builder's executable and files are located (like this base rules file).

-The next step is defining what the output files we're going to be building.
-In this case we're going to be building the Terra file, a single zone and a locators file.
+The next step is defining what the output files we're going to be building are.
+In this case you should add

 <!-- Specify output files --> <OutputPure3DFile Name="Terra" Path="$(OutputPath)\L1_TERRA.p3d"/> <OutputPure3DFile Name="Zone001" Path="$(OutputPath)\l1z1.p3d"> <!-- Tell the tool that this file requires the Terra file to work --> <!-- This allows it to place textures/shaders used in multiple regions in the Terra file to save space --> <RequiredOutputPure3DFile Name="Terra" Textures="true" Materials="true" Lights="true"/> </OutputPure3DFile> <OutputPure3DFile Name="Level" Path="$(OutputPath)\missions\level01\level.p3d" />